 Wilson and Barber (1983) coined the term "fantasy prone personality" to refer to a small group of persons (about 4% of the population) who fantasize most of the time.
-They fully see, hear and touch what they fantasize.
+They fully see, hear, and touch what they fantasize.
 Its basic feature is a deep involvement in fantasy, that is, a habitual capacity to suspend reality monitoring, unlike the momentary capacity indicated by absorption.
 The people studied by Wilson and Barber reported a high incidence of a wide variety of psychic experiences, including apparitions.
 A problem is that some participants had visual fantasies only with their eyes closed; thus, they could not see apparitions, which by definition require that one's eyes be open.
-In two studies (Council & Huff, 1990;

-Myers & Austrin, 1985), a strong correlation was found between fantasy proneness and absorption, and both correlated significantly with a measure of psychic experiences that included seeing apparitions.
+In two studies (Council & Huff, 1990; Myers & Austrin, 1985), a strong correlation was found between fantasy proneness and absorption, and both correlated significantly with a measure of psychic experiences that included seeing apparitions.

 Absorption is the capacity to focus attention exclusively on some object (including, mental imagery) to the exclusion of distracting events.
 The object seems to have a heightened sense of reality, as do apparitions.

-A capacity for absorption, by itself, may not be sufficient; perhaps people must also have a motivation or need for the experience of absorption, as well as a situation suitable for inducing it (Irwin, 1985).
+People must also have a motivation or need for the experience of absorption, as well as a situation suitable for inducing it (Irwin, 1985).
 High absorption indicates the ability to momentarily inhibit reality monitoring.
 The Tellegen Absorption Scale (Tellegen & Atkinson, 1974) has been used by many researchers.
-Although the limited number of studies suggest no difference in capacity for absorption, there is some suggestion that experients and non-experients may differ in their need for absorption (Irwin, 1985, 1989).
+Although the limited number of studies suggests no difference in capacity for absorption between experients and nonexperients, there is some suggestion that they may differ in their need for absorption (Irwin, 1985, 1989).

-The concept of schizotypy is derived inductively from the traits and symptoms found in schizophrenia, and schizotypal and borderline personality disorders.
-Three latent factors -cognitive-perceptual deficits, interpersonal deficits, and disorganization- appear to underlie schizotypal personality in the normal population.
-Factor analysis of these traits reliably produces four factors, one of which (unusual experiences) contains items consonant with the positive symptoms of psychotic illness (i.e., hallucinations, delusions and thought disorder), together with cognitive disorganisation, introvertive anhedonia, and impulsive nonconformity.
+The concept of schizotypy is derived inductively from the traits and symptoms found in schizophrenia and schizotypal or borderline personality disorders.
+Three latent factors - cognitive-perceptual deficits, interpersonal deficits, and disorganization - appear to underlie the schizotypal personality in the normal population.
+Factor analysis of these traits reliably produces four factors, one of which (unusual experiences) contains items consonant with the positive symptoms of psychotic illness (i.e., hallucinations, delusions, and thought disorder), together with cognitive disorganisation, introvertive anhedonia, and impulsive nonconformity.
 Healthy schizotypy is described as: "the uncoupling of the concept of schizotypy from the concept of disease" (Claridge, 1997).
-Healthy schizotypy represents a departure from the quasi-dimensional, pathological model for schizotypy and suggests an extension into a fully dimensional model (McCreery & Claridge, 2002) with health as a starting point (Claridge, 1997; Claridge & Beech, 1995).
+Healthy schizotypy represents a departure from the quasidimensional, pathological model for schizotypy and suggests an extension into a fully dimensional model (McCreery & Claridge, 2002) with health as a starting point (Claridge, 1997; Claridge & Beech, 1995).

-Thus, despite the evident overlap between paranormal beliefs-experiences and schizotypy, it does not necessarily follow that paranormal beliefs and experiences are associated with psychological ill-health.
-McCreery and Claridge (1995, 1996, 2002) found that out-of-the-body experients showed signs of schizotypy but otherwise appeared to be healthy.
-The out-of-the-body experients had higher scores than non-experients on positive symptoms of schizotypy but not on negative symptoms.
-Moreover, some of the experients seemed to be healthy not only despite their out-of-the-body experiences but also because of them.
+Thus, despite the evident overlap between paranormal beliefs/experiences and schizotypy, it does not necessarily follow that paranormal beliefs and experiences are associated with psychological ill health.
+McCreery and Claridge (1995, 1996, 2002) found that out-of-body experients showed signs of schizotypy but otherwise appeared to be healthy.
+The out-of-body experients had higher scores than nonexperients on positive symptoms of schizotypy but not on negative symptoms.
+Moreover, some of the experients seemed to be healthy not only despite of their out-of-body experiences but also because of them.
 These individuals were called "happy schizotypes" (McCreery & Claridge, 1995).